kamran241/Customer_Churn_Check/README.md

 **7.Notes"**
     -  Ensure **churn_model.pkl**, **scaler.pkl**, and **feature_columns.pkl** are in the project root before building the Docker image, as they are copied into the /app directory.

-      -  If you need to modify paths for a different setup, update BASE_DIR in app.py accordingly before building the image.
 # How to Run (locally)

 Once set up, run the application as follows: